paraspell/xcm-tools/packages/sdk/README.md

 NOTES:
 - If you wish to transfer from Parachain that uses long IDs for example Moonbeam you have to add the character 'n' to the end of currencyID.
 Eg: .currency({id: 42259045809535163221576417993425387648n}) will mean you transfer xcDOT.
 - You can now use custom ParachainIDs if you wish to test in TestNet.
 Just add parachainID as an additional parameter eg: .to('Basilisk', 2948).
-- You can now add an optional parameter useKeepAlive which will ensure, that you send more than the existential deposit.
-- Since v5 you can fully customize all multilocations (address, currency and destination).
-Instead of a string parameter simply pass an object with multilocation instead for more information refer to the following PR https://github.com/paraspell/xcm-tools/pull/199.
-- Fee asset is now a required builder parameter when you enter a multilocation array.
-- When using a multilocation array the amount parameter is overridden.
-- Multilocation arrays are now available.
-Customize your asset multilocations by .currency({multiasset: [{multilocation1},{multilocation2}..{multilocationN}]}) For more information refer to the official documentation or following PR https://github.com/paraspell/xcm-tools/pull/224.
 - POLKADOT <> KUSAMA Bridge is now available!
 Try sending DOT or KSM between AssetHubs - More information here: https://paraspell.github.io/docs/sdk/xcmPallet.html#ecosystem-bridges.
 - You can now customize XCM Version!
 Try using .xcmVersion parameter after address in builder.
 - POLKADOT <> ETHEREUM Bridge is now available!
 Try sending WETH between the ecosystems - More information here: https://paraspell.github.io/docs/sdk/xcmPallet.html#ecosystem-bridges.
-```

-```
-Latest news:
 - ParaSpell now offers advanced asset symbol selection {symbol: "symbol"} for non duplicate assets, {symbol: Native("symbol")} or {symbol: Foreign("symbol")} if the duplicates are between native and foreign assets and {symbol: ForeignAbstract("symbol")} if the duplicates are in foreign assets only.
 You will get an error that will guide you further if you simply start with {symbol: "symbol"}.
 - You can now select assets by multilocation by simply using { multilocation: string | JSON }.
 The custom multilocation selection remains supported, but in order to use it you now have to use override - {multilocation: Override('Custom Multilocation')}.
 - The balance queries also support multilocation asset selection
+```

+```
+Latest news:
 - PAPI version of SDK is now fully PJS-less (We removed apps/config as dependency entirely).
+- You can now query foreign asset minimal deposits also.
+- Since v8, amount moved closer to currency selection and specifying from and to parameters is no longer optional to save code.
+- More information on v8 major breaking change: https://github.com/paraspell/xcm-tools/pull/554
 ```

 ### Builder pattern: